 - Overlooking Hidden Spots: Roaches hide under appliances, inside cabinets, and behind sinks; treat these areas too.

-When to Switch from Natural Scents to Professional Pest Control
+When to Switch from Natural Scents to Professional Pest Control?

 While natural scents like peppermint, eucalyptus, and clove oil help keep roaches away, they aren’t always enough, especially during severe infestations.
 Here’s when it’s time to call professional pest control services: